Lonesome mountain Gross Bessillon

 rocher = rock

-After about 200 meters the path narrows and soon there is a cairn where we turn right and get into a forest of small gnarled oaks.
-We are now in a first short, more or less horizontal section, the rest of the ascent is vertical.
+After about 200 metres the path narrows and soon there is a cairn where we turn right and get into a forest of small gnarled oaks.
+We are now in a first short, more or less traversal section, the rest of the ascent is steeper.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.